 4. Resume Verbs for “Organize”

 No matter what your job is, good organizational skills are a must.
-Staying on task, managing your time effectively, and reliably finishing projects are each important aspects of being a valuable employee.
+Staying on task, managing your time effectively, and being able to balance different priorities are each important aspects of being a valuable employee.

 5. Resume Power Words for “Achieve”

-Employers love to see what you’ve accomplished at previous jobs.
-It gives them insight into your strengths and — better yet — what you can achieve for them if hired.
+Employers love to see what you’ve accomplished over the course of your career.
+Such information gives them some insight into your strengths and — better yet — what you can achieve for them if hired.

 Show hiring managers what you’re capable of by using these “achievement” resume words: